 their children and wards attend to their studies rather than staying glued

-before the screen of a television, computer or phones; and to see that their
+to the screen of a television, computer or phones, and to see that their

 children did not cut corners in gaining any academic qualification especially